cdl-saarland/CGO17_ArtifactEvaluation/README.md

   Run options: `-mllvm -polly-remarks-minimal=true -Rpass-analysis=polly-scops`

-  Same as part **(a(** but with minimal remarks turned on.
+  Same as part **(a)** but with remark output limited to a minimum.
 This prevents the output of any already implied or trivial assumption.